The AI Scientist: Sakana's Bot That Hacks Its Own Code to Keep Running

 modify its own code to extend the timeout period."
 Rather than optimizing its algorithms, the AI attempted to change the rules

-time instead of studying harder.
+by extending timeout limits, circumventing the intended constraints rather than addressing the underlying problem.
 The Math Problem "The AI Scientist occasionally makes critical errors when writing and

 evaluating results.
 For example, it struggles to compare the magnitude of two